Some of our FAQs

 As a general rule, weddings usually serve party portions at 1″ x 1″ whilst birthdays and other celebrations usually serve dessert portions at 1″ x 2″, but there are a few things to consider before deciding on dessert or party portions:

-1. Is your cake required as a presentation for a ceremonial aspect such as a cake cutting at a wedding, the focal point on a dessert table or to eat as part of a dessert course?
+- Is your cake required as a presentation for a ceremonial aspect, such as a cake cutting at a wedding, the focal point on a dessert table or to eat as part of a dessert course?

-3. What is the adult/child ratio?
-Children will usually eat more cake and require larger party portions whereas adults usually have less of a sweet tooth and may go for smaller coffee serves.
+- What is the adult/child ratio?
+Children will usually eat more cake and require larger party portions, whereas adults usually have less of a sweet tooth and may go for smaller coffee serves.

-4. Who will be cutting the cake?
-If you have professional caterers cutting your cake you will get the perfect number of serves from each tier, however, if a friend or family member is cutting the cake they may not know the correct cutting technique and may not get the exact amount of serves from your cake.
+- Who will be cutting the cake?
+If you have professional caterers cutting your cake, you will get the perfect number of serves from each tier, however, if a friend or family member is cutting the cake, they may not know the correct cutting technique and may not get the exact amount of serves from your cake.
 A helpful cake-cutting guide is supplied with each cake order.

-You can find out more on how to choose the perfect cake size for your event in our sizes and serving guide.
-Or download my pricing PDF with sizes:
+You can find out more on how to choose the perfect cake size for your event in our sizes and serving guide or by booking in a free consultation with Luisa via the enquiry form:

 Be aware that all tiered cakes and tall vegan cakes are supported with wooden dowels including a central dowel for structural support and each tier is supported by a cake board.
 For more tips on cutting a tiered cake, you can see this video.